-On behalf of the Board of School Inspectors and entire Joliet Public Schools District 86 staff, welcome to the 2018-2019 school year.
-We are eager to begin the academic year and provide the solid foundation needed to help students succeed.
+On behalf of the Board of School Inspectors and the entire Joliet Public Schools District 86 staff, welcome to the 2019-2020 school year.
+We encourage your active involvement in your child's education.
+A strong relationship between home and school is essential for student success.

-The information contained in this handbook outlines the policies, procedures, and expectations in place to ensure a safe and orderly environment in all District 86 schools.
-We hope you will find this handbook a good resource.
+This handbook outlines the policies, procedures, and expectations in place to ensure a safe and orderly environment in all District 86 schools.
 Please thoroughly review the information with your child and keep it accessible for future reference.

-District 86 encourages two-way communications between home and school.
-If you have specific questions during the school year, please contact your child's teacher or school principal.
-Thank you for your ongoing support.
+If you have any questions regarding the handbook, please contact your child's teacher or school administrator.
+Thank you for your support.
 Have a great school year!